tgj505/byeBird/readme.md

 # byeBird

 Deleting all your tweets, favorites, and follows using python...[while you still can](https://twitter.com/TwitterDev/status/1623467615539859456)!
-Read [more below](#why) about why you might want to.
+Read [more below](#why) I wanted to.

 ### Set it up
 The following steps use a virtual environment, and I deal with API credential handling using [dynaconf](https://www.dynaconf.com/).
 Alternatively, just copy `birdBye.py`, install tweepy and tqdm, and insert your API variables directly in the file to run.